deivshon/pi-status/README.md

     RPi 2: `make docker-armv7`

-If for some reason you want to try pi-status on a amd64 machine, `make docker-amd64` is also available
+If for some reason you want to try containerized pi-status on a amd64 machine, `make docker-amd64` is also available

 After building the image and having it transferred to the target machine